shakacode/react_on_rails/README.md

 ## Application Installation

-Add these linesto your application's Gemfile, sustituting your preferable JavaScript engine.
+Add these lines to your application's Gemfile, sustituting your preferable JavaScript engine.

 ```ruby
 gem "react_on_rails"